IEEEBerkeley/hope-www/labs/charger/schematic2.rst

 ==========

-Take some time this lab to turn your parts list from the previous lab into a proper looking BOM.
+Take some time this lab to turn your parts list from the previous lab into a proper BOM as described in this week's lecutre.
 Feel free to use an online or built-into KiCAD tool to do this.
 This is required for checkoff, so don't forget to do it!

 Schematic Drawing
 =================